blahosyl/task-manager-api/README.md

 #### Profile model

-The Profile is heavily customized compared to the walkthrough project: not only are many more fields specified in it, but the extra fields specified in the serializer also work in a different way.
+The Profile is heavily customized compared to the [walkthrough project](https://github.com/Code-Institute-Solutions/drf-api): not only are many more fields specified in it, but the extra fields specified in the serializer also work in a different way.

-These are not only used for filtering in the API, but also for in custom hooks that refresh individual components of the Task List pages without reloading the page.
+These are not only used for filtering in the API, but also for in custom hooks in the frontend that refresh individual components of the Task List pages without reloading the page.

-Filtering based on the extra fields in the `profile` serializer forms the frame of displaying tasks on 3 different pages in the FrontEnd.
+Filtering based on the extra fields in the `profile` serializer forms the frame of displaying tasks on 3 different pages in the frontend.

 #### Task model

 The task model is the most extensive one of the app – unsurprisingly, since its primary purpose is tracking tasks.
 It is based on the Post model of the walkthough project, but it differs significantly in the number and type of fields it has, how fields relate to other models, how they are configured and how they are used in the frontend.

-The task model has 2 fields that relate to the User model: in addition to `owner` (the user creating the task), an `assignee` can also be spefcified.
+The Task model has 2 fields that relate to the User model: in addition to `owner` (the user creating the task), an `assignee` can also be spefcified.
 This is extensively used for filtering and presenting data in the frontend.

 A further difference is that tasks should remain intact even when their creator (owner) or assignee are deleted (e.g., when a team member leaves an organization).
 In this case, the respective fields for the deleted user are set to `null`.
 Accordingly, the `owner` and `assignee` fields are allowed to be `null`.

 A `due_date` field is added to the model.
-This is used to indicate overdue tasks in the frontend with a range of 🔥 emojis that features throughout the app branding.
-The longer the due date is in the past, the more 🔥 emojis appear on a task.
+This is used to indicate overdue tasks in the frontend with a range of 🔥 emojis that features throughout the app branding (the longer the due date is in the past, the more 🔥 emojis appear on a task).

 The `status` field is restricted to a pre-defined range, and it is used to automatically sort tasks into the corresponding columns in the frontend.